wochap/nix-config/README.md

    ```
 1. Rebuild nixos with the device's specific config, for example, heres's a rebuild for my `desktop`

+   **IMPORTANT:** On clean install, update harware-configuration.nix in this repository

    **NOTE:** Env vars are required on first install https://github.com/NixOS/nixpkgs/issues/97433#issuecomment-689554709

    **WARNING:** First `nixos-rebuild` with device config can take several hours